A1-Triard/dep-obj/README.md

 ```

 Dependency objects support properties inheritance.
 The tree structure of objects is defined
-by `DepObjId` trait implementation.
+by the `DepObjId` trait implementation.
 We do not need inheritance for `Item`, and we
-can express it and get appropriate ``empty'' `DepObjId` implementation
+can express it and get appropriate «empty» `DepObjId` implementation
-by marking it with `DetachedDepObjId` trait:
+by marking it with the `DetachedDepObjId` trait:

 ```rust
 impl DetachedDepObjId for Item { }